Learn German Easily

 • Ich hätte gerne sechzehn Flaschen Märzen, bitte.
 (I’d like 16 bottles of Märzen, please)

-And don’t worry about the umlauts.
+And don’t worry about the German umlauts.
 They are really easy to pronounce.

 Für mich, ein…